Insolita/cli_translate/README.md

  ### Usage Examples

- `itranslate -to es` // Clipboard text will be translated `itranslate -to fr "Some text"` // "Some text" will be translated `itranslate -to en -i` //Interactive text input mode `itranslate -to en -p` //Clipboard text will be translated and replaced with translation `itranslate --help`  //See All available options
+  - `itranslate -to es`  Clipboard text will be translated

+  - `itranslate -to fr "Some text"`  "Some text" will be translated

+  - `itranslate -to en -i` Interactive text input mode

+  -  `itranslate -to en -p` Clipboard text will be translated and replaced with translation

+  - `itranslate --help`  See All available options

  ### Tips and Tricks
   - register bash/zsh aliases with most useful options; example `alias et="itranslate -to en -p -o -c yandex"

-  - save translation to file `itranslate [options]` > file.txt
+  - save translation to file `itranslate [options] > file.txt`

   - translate text from file `itranslate [options] "$(cat /path/to_file.txt)"`